EmanuelePasqui/emanuelepasqui.github.io/content/_index.md

       subtitle: 'as of November 2025'
       text: |-
         Some past contributions
+        - November 20, 2025.
+Talk "Extremes and hard wall repulsion for the Gaussian free field in random environment on Z^d, d≥3", Probability reading group, King's College London, London, UK.
         - November 11, 2025.
 Talk "Hard wall repulsion for the discrete Gaussian free field in random environment on Z^d, d≥3", Bloomsbury Probability Seminar, University College London, London, UK.
         - May 29, 2025.
 Talk "Hard Wall event for the Gaussian free field in random environment on Z^d with d≥3", University of Padova, Italy.
         - February 17-28, 2025.
 Poster at the Winter school on Statistical Mechanics, Nonequilibrium Processes and Probability, Sapienza University of Rome, Italy.
         - September 10-12, 2024.
 Poster at Particle Systems and PDE’s XII, University of Trieste, Italy.